 SBS Senior Celebration FAQs

-The SBS Senior Celebration takes place on Saturday, May 11, 2019 in the Mullins Center.
-Processional begins promptly at 1:00pm.
-Line up for all graduates and faculty begins promptly at 12:00pm.
-Details about the day's event follow (and more will be added as plans develop).
-Check this page often.
+The SBS Senior Celebration takes place on Saturday, May 14, 2022 in the Mullins Center.
+The processional begins promptly at 1:30pm.
+Graduates, guests, and faculty should arrive by 12:15pm.
+Please refer for the SBS Senior Celebration Schedule for event details.
 General information is available on the UMass Commencement website.

-The SBS Dean's Office will send additional information to seniors over the course of the semester, and as more details become available, they will be posted on these pages.
+The SBS Dean's Office will send additional information to graduates over the course of the Spring 2022 semester.
 Students should check their student email account and are advised to update any changes of mailing address on SPIRE.
-If you have additional questions about the SBS Senior Celebration, please e-mail Saulo DePaula.
+If you have additional questions about the SBS Senior Celebration, please contact Saulo DePaula.

 If the ceremonies take place at different times you may attend both.
 If they take place at the same time, then you must choose one.
 Check the main Commencement website for a complete listing of times and locations for each senior celebration.